 Best known as: The congressman who knew the murdered intern Chandra Levy

-Extra credit: Chandra Levy's body was found in a Washington, D. C. park in May of 2002, just over a year after she was reported missing.
-Ingmar Guandique, an illegal immigrant from El Salvador, went on trial for her murder in 2010...
-According to a July 2008 story in The Washington Post, "Condit continues to deny that he had romantic relationships with any of the women interviewed by investigators.
-He also has denied that he ever had a romantic relationship with Chandra."
-Critics note that Gary Condit has never defined precisely the phrase "romantic relationship."
+Chandra Levy’s body was found in a Washington, D. C. park in May of 2002, just over a year after she was reported missing.
+Ingmar Guandique, an illegal immigrant from El Salvador, was convicted of the murder in 2010, but in 2015 a judge granted him a fresh trial.
+In 2016, prosecutors said they couldn’t prove the case against Guandique and were dropping the charges… According to a July 2008 story in The Washington Post, “Condit continues to deny that he had romantic relationships with any of the women interviewed by investigators.
+He also has denied that he ever had a romantic relationship with Chandra.”
+Critics note that Gary Condit has never defined precisely the phrase “romantic relationship.”